The "Regular Meeting with the French Association of the Pharmaceutical Industry (Leem)" was held

 He introduced the political system in France, including the semi-presidential and bicameral system, the political situation in 2024, including the change of four Ministers of Health and the fact that no party has won an absolute majority, as well as the main challenges of François Bayle's government.
 Leem's priorities for addressing this situation were also shared.

 During the Q&A session, a question was asked about what kind of lobbying was done due to the sudden change of government.
-Leem responded that each time there was a change of government, a roadmap was created and proposed as a resilient organization.
+Leem responded that each time the government changes, it has created a roadmap and proposed to be a resilient organization.

 PLFSS for 2025